Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 # Postman collection of FHIR queries

-This sample includes postman collection of FHIR queries which would be helpful to build better understanding for querying/accessing FHIR service to perfom CRUD requests for FHIR resources, Operations supported my Microsoft FHIR and various options of seraching resources using postman.
+This sample includes postman collection of FHIR queries which would be helpful to build better understanding for querying/accessing FHIR service to perform CRUD requests for FHIR resources, Operations supported my Microsoft FHIR and various options of searching resources using postman.

 We assume that you already have knowledge of using postman to access FHIR service.
-If you are new to using postman to access FHIR service, we reccommend that you come back here after following below learning path:
+If you are new to using postman to access FHIR service, we recommend that you come back here after following below learning path:
 - [Access the Azure Health Data Services FHIR service using Postman | Microsoft Learn](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/use-postman)

 ## Prerequisites